 Nevertheless, VERs were popular during the 1980s.
 Lasted more than 10 years.

-VER saved American jobs, but American consumers paid about $160,000 for each job saved.
+VER saved American jobs, but according to one report, American consumers paid about $160,000 for each job saved.